 The Undergraduate Medical Education Departmental Guidelines 'Attire - Medical Students' clearly outlines expectations regarding dress code and use of personal protective equipment in clinical settings.
 It is important for clerks to review this policy and comply with its expectations.
-UME policies are available at:
+UME policies are available at: https://cumming.ucalgary.ca/mdprogram/about/governance/policies.

-https://cumming.ucalgary.ca/mdprogram/about/governance/policies.

-Course 8 may occur on a Friday afternoon during this block and if clerks are within 1 hour of the city, the expectation is that they attend Course 8 in person.
+A Clerkship Clinical Skills session may occur on a Friday afternoon during this block and if clerks are within 1 hour of the city, the expectation is that they attend Clerkship Clinical Skills in person.
 This should allow them to work in your clinic in the morning until 11:00 am.
-If you are outside of the 1-hour travel time, then clerks are expected to work in your clinic and review Course 8 material in their own time.
+Clerks outside of the 1-hour travel time will be excused from attending Clerkship Clinical Skills.
+If a clerk wishes to attend the Clerkship Clinical Skills session, they must obtain consent from their preceptor.